terraphim/INCOSE-Systems-Engineering-Handbook/pages/@Ontology, Ontologies and the I of FAIR.md

 issn:: 2641-435X
 issue:: 1-2
 doi:: 10.1162/dint_a_00040
-title:: @Ontology, Ontologies and the “I” of FAIR pages:: 181-191 volume:: 2 item-type:: [[journalArticle]]
+title:: @Ontology, Ontologies and the I of FAIR pages:: 181-191 volume:: 2 item-type:: [[journalArticle]]